TU-E2030 Advanced Project-based Management A (3-5 cr)

 Grading scale: 1-5

-Registration for Course: Registration via WebOodi before the first lecture.
+Registration for Course: Registration via WebOodi before the submission of the pre-assignment (DL, Wed 11.9. at noon) for the first lecture.

-In 5 cr. version, special application is required.
-Application procedure is explained on the first lecture.
+A special application is required for the 5 credits version.
+The application procedure is explained during the first lecture.

 Language of Instruction: English